 - Health impacts: Pollution from wood smoke can pose serious health impacts.

 - Economic impacts: Limitations can be placed on the operations and growth of large businesses in the county.

 Help Reduce Wood Smoke

-Heat your home with cleaner heat sources like an electric or ductless heath pump, gas stove or insert, gas furnace, or an EPA certified pellet stove or insert.
+Heat your home with cleaner heat sources like an electric or ductless heat pump, gas stove or insert, gas furnace, or an EPA certified pellet stove or insert.
 Visit the Wood Stove Exchange program for more information on trading in your old wood stove or insert.

 Make your home warmer by adding insulation and sealing drafts around doors and windows.
 Visit Community Action's website for information on their weatherization program.

 Burn only dry split and well-seasoned wood.
 For more tips on burning cleaner, visit the EPA’s burn-wise program.

 Bookmark this page to check air quality status (November 1 through March 1) before you burn or call the Air Quality Status Line at 503-846-8744.